graciellehigino/ms_range_interactions/manuscript.md

 pixels representing presence or absence of the focal taxon.
 These data were used to validate the range adjustments made based on species interactions (see previous section).
-To do so, we calculated the proportion of GBIF pixels occurring within both the original and adjusted species ranges, standardised by the total number of pixels within each range to account for variability in range size between different species.
+To do so, we calculated the proportion of GBIF pixels occurring within both the original and adjusted species ranges, standardized by the total number of pixels within each range to account for variability in range size between different species.